Kharovsky District

 Kharovsky District (Ха́ровский райо́н) is an administrative and municipal district (raion), one of the twenty-six in Vologda Oblast, Russia.
-It is located in the center of the oblast and borders with Vozhegodsky District in the north, Syamzhensky District in the east, Sokolsky District in the south, and with Ust-Kubinsky District in the west.
+It is located in the center of the oblast and borders Vozhegodsky District in the north, Syamzhensky District in the east, Sokolsky District in the south, and Ust-Kubinsky District in the west.
 The area of the district is 3600 km2.
 Its administrative center is the town of Kharovsk.
 Population: 20,576 (2002 Census); The population of Kharovsk accounts for 60.6% of the district's total population.

 Geography

 Much of the area of the district belongs to the basin of the Kubena River.
 The Kubena crosses the district from east to west, and, in particular, the town of Kharovsk is located on the Kubena.
 A major tributary of the Kubena within the district is the Sit.
 The basin of the Sit occupies the northwestern part of the district.
 The southern part of the district belongs to the basin of the Dvinitsa, a left tributary of the Sukhona.
 The whole area of the district thus belongs to the basin of the Northern Dvina and to the White Sea basin.

 There are several lakes of considerable size in the district.
 The biggest one, Lake Katromskoye, drains into the Katroma River, which runs northeast and joins the Kubena in the east of the district.

 Much of the district is covered by coniferous forests.
 There are swamps, in particular, in the valley of the Sit and in the south of the district.